droptablespace/ios-simplewebserver/README.md

 ## Features

 - 📁 **Folder Browser** - Navigate through directories with a clean web interface
-- 🖼️ **Image Gallery** - View images in a grid layout with lightbox support
+- 🖼️ **Image Gallery** - View images in a grid layout with lightbox support and natural sorting
 - 🎬 **Video Player** - Stream videos with built-in HTML5 player
 - 📝 **Markdown Viewer** - Render `.md` files beautifully
+- 📥 **Download Files** - Download individual files with a single click
+- 📦 **Download Folders as ZIP** - Download entire folders as compressed archives
 - 📱 **Network Access** - Access from any device on your local network

 ## Requirements